Testosterone is a crucial hormone predominantly produced in the testes for men and the ovaries and adrenal glands for women.

 Testosterone helps maintain strong bones and reduces fracture risk.

-• Stimulates bone mineralization.
+• Also, it stimulates bone mineralization.

 Mood Regulation

-Testosterone influences mood, confidence, and mental health.
+Testosterone significantly influences mood, confidence, and mental health.

-• Linked to well-being and motivation.
+• Moreover, It is linked to well-being and motivation.

 low Testosterone in women